It's computational and AI everything

-I was listening to a talk by Debbie Mcmahon from Financial Times recently at Productcon recently and I was surprised by the fact that even in journalism we’re seeing tailwind trends more and more computational skills required — genAI is now used to spot stories, and to spin up newsworthy headlines and narratives around these stories.
+I was listening to a talk by Debbie Mcmahon from Financial Times recently at Productcon recently and I was surprised by the fact that even in journalism we’re seeing tailwind trends of professions needing more computational skills — genAI is now used to spot stories, and to spin up newsworthy headlines and narratives around these stories.
+Tech is the new English.

 They are now, ‘computational journalists’…who are equipped with AI, data and trendspotting skills.